 The quality of the public realm surrounding any new development will play a significant role in shaping the everyday experience of the district.
 A project should strive to define a distinct and memorable public realm with innovative landscape design, enhanced paving, distinctive street furniture (light fixtures, benches, street trees) and create opportunities for temporary and permanent public art.
-Accordingly, projects should address each of the following:
+Accordingly, projects should address each of the following, keeping in mind the context of the area as a designated cultural district:

 - 1. Provide a new distinct and memorable public realm, with an enhanced sidewalk experience around the site that creates an active, vibrant, and attractive public area that encourages people to gather. - 2.
 Repair and/or replace, as appropriate, any alteration or damage of existing sidewalks, paving, lights and street trees that occurs during construction. - 3.
 Create an inviting open space at the corner of Washington Street and Melnea Cass Boulevard.
 This space should recognize the historic character of the adjacent Nawn Factory and Eustis Street Architectural Conservation District. - 4.
-Provide a public realm of sidewalks, street trees, and street furniture that is well integrated into the Proposed Property Site and creates a
+Provide a public realm of sidewalks, street trees, and street furniture that is well integrated into the Proposed Property Site and creates a continuous and engaging street level activity along Washington Street from Melnea Cass into Dudley Square. - 5.
+Create a bold and inventive site design incorporating public art, particularly installations that are interactive and have a direct influence on the community, encouraging a sense of place.

-- continuous and engaging street level activity along Washington Street from Melnea Cass into Dudley Square. - 5.
-Create a bold and inventive site design incorporating public art, particularly installations that are interactive and have a direct influence on the community, encouraging a sense of place. - 6.
-Place disposal areas, accessory storage areas or structures and dumpsters at the rear of the property.
-Such areas must not abut the Eliot Burying Ground and must be appropriately screened from view.
+- 6. Place disposal areas, accessory storage areas or structures and dumpsters at the rear of the property.
+Such areas must not abut the Eliot Burying Ground and must be appropriately screened from view. - 7.
+Advance the goals of the Roxbury Cultural District to find and recognize Roxbury's cultural assets, and create tools, strategies, resources, and spaces that elevate the arts in Roxbury.